 Build strong introductions and wrap up with engaging summaries.

-No room in mobile for windy warmups, and they don't want or need you to "set the stage."
+No room in mobile for windy warm-ups, and mobile audiences don't want or need you to "set the stage."
 Just get in and get out.

 Lists and links are the lifelines of an effective mobile story.
 Mobile readers love lists, because lists are: